autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ### What is Autocross?
 Autocross is a timed competition where drivers navigate a defined course on a paved surface, typically a large parking lot or airfield, using traffic cones.
 It’s a sport that emphasizes car control and precision over outright speed.
 Cars are classes based on a variety of characteristics and modification levels.
 This classing tries to level the playing field so that an old Yugo isn't competing against a brand new C8 Corvette.

+Cars run individually on a course, against the clock, not door to door against other drivers, though for efficiency sake often times multiple cars will be on course together, they typically started 15-25 seconds apart to create a safety gap.

 ### Why Participate?
 - Affordable way to experience motorsport - you can compete in just about (there are some limitations) any car that you already own.
 - Improves driving skills and car control.
 - A welcoming and supportive community - you'll find all sorts of individuals and groups autocrossing.
 Often times they are like minded individuals who want to improve their driving and get more competitive in the sport.
+- Competition - people enjoy competing, some people really thrive in a motorsports competition where they can rapidly improve their skills with practice.

+### What are the courses like?
+- Almost every autocross you compete in will be a different course layout.
+- Courses are marked by orange traffic cones with a variety of different configurations in order to control the flow/direction of the course.

 ## 2. Getting Started

+### When is Autocross Season
+- This will vary greatly by the part of the country (climate) you are in.
+Here in the midwest, the season typically runs from March until mid-October.
+In Arizona, Florida and parts of California, you'll often find clubs that run year round.

 ### Finding Local Events
 - Check local car clubs or national organizations like the [SCCA - Sports Car Club of America](https://www.scca.com/).